OpenAstroTech/OpenAstroTracker-Desktop/ASCOM.Driver/OpenAstroTracker/README.txt

 Testing
 -------
+ * 6.6.6.5 Conformance Test (2022-Mar-16)
+    - Telescope: All tests passed, no errors, no warnings, 4 issues.
+    - Focuser:  All tests passed, no errors, no warnings, no issues.

+* 6.6.6.4 Conformance Test (2022-Feb-01)
-Last Conformance Test - 2022-Feb-01 - All tests passed, no errors, no warnings, 4 issues.
+    - Telescope: All tests passed, no errors, no warnings, 4 issues.
+    - Focuser:  All tests passed, no errors, no warnings, no issues.

 CAUTION